Welsh Not: Overview

-Martin Johnes, a historian who has studied the Welsh Not, comments that it was viewed as a "mode of instruction"; forcing children to practise English.
-Similar approaches to teaching languages were used around Western Europe.
-The method also encouraged children to participate in enforcing discipline by listening for peers speaking Welsh and was a way to keep solely Welsh-speaking children quiet; enforcing silence was considered important for managing a school.
 The Welsh Not was not a government policy.
 Some of the local committees and School Boards that administered non-private schools instructed teachers to refrain from using Welsh but most did not.
 The Welsh Not was a practice introduced by individual teachers mostly on their own initiative.
-Parents were generally supportive of physical punishment in schools and appear to have been accepting of the Welsh Not.
+According to Johnes, parents were generally supportive of physical punishment in schools and appear to have been accepting of the Welsh Not.